Asset Loading#

 <Image src="hero.png" style={{ width: 200, height: 200 }} />

-For background images and custom fonts, use the load functions directly:
+For background images and custom fonts, use the load functions:

 import { loadImage, loadFontDefinition } from "onejs-unity/assets"